Juliana Capes (residency)

-Alastair McIntosh’s book Soil & Soul describes how his early years as a ghillie on Lewis shaped his life’s work as a prominent land rights activist.
-It is now being adapted for the stage by acclaimed playwright, novelist and performer Alan Bissett.
-In July 2018, Alan spent several days travelling around Lewis, from sruth-mara’s base in Uig, while on the island performing his hit show (More) Moira Monologues.
+Alastair McIntosh’s extraordinary book Soil & Soul describes how his early years as a ghillie on Lewis shaped his life’s work as a prominent land rights activist. sruth-mara is producing a stage adaptation by acclaimed playwright, novelist and performer Alan Bissett.
+For the project’s first stage of development, Alan spent several days travelling around Lewis, from sruth-mara’s base in Uig, while on the island performing his hit show (More) Moira Monologues.

 Alan visited the Callanish stones – which feature on the cover of Alastair’s book – and the Gearrannan blackhouse village, and spoke to numerous people who know Alastair, his book, and the culture it describes, both privately and publicly at a meet-the-writer event at An Lanntair.

 Move ~ Gluasad (development week and work in progress performances)

 Belidna, Mairi and Anna in rehearsal at Uig Community Centre

 Move ~ Gluasad is an ambitious new work in Gaelic, English and other languages, by award-winning theatre maker Julia Taudevin, exploring themes of migration and loss: our loss of loved ones, loss of home, loss of identity, loss of faith and loss of empathy for those other than ourselves.

 In many parts of the world, death is as much women’s responsibility as birth.
 In many traditions women are the composers and singers of powerful, sophisticated, mischievous and scathing oral lament poetry, providing a musical and verbal accompaniment to individual and communal grief.
 We know this in Scotland as keening, or caoineadh.